 To do this, the Company may be assisted by any third party of its choice to conduct, at the frequencies it deems necessary, vulnerability audits or intrusion tests.
 In any event, in case of change to the resources ensuring the security and confidentiality of the Data, the Company undertakes to replace them with resources of a greater performance.
 No upgrade may lead to a regression in the security level.

 In case of subcontracting all or part of the Data processing, the Company undertakes to contractually impose security guarantees on its processors, via technical measures for protection of these data and the appropriate human resources.

 The Company undertakes to notify the CNIL of any Data breach the Brand may suffer under the conditions laid down by the legislation in the matter.

 You will of course be informed of any Data breach that could infringe your rights and cause any risk to you.

 11. Data protection officer

-The Company has designated a Data Protection Officer (“DPO”), whose contact details are as follows:
+The Company has designated a Data Protection Officer (“DPO”), whose email adress is as follows:

 - Email address: firstname.lastname@example.org

 To view our policy regarding cookies and other trackers, [click here]